jflex-de/jflex/tex/porting-and-parsers.md

 JFlex and CUP {#CUPWork}
 -------------

-One of the main design goals of JFlex was to make interfacing with the parser generators CUP [@CUP] and CUP2 [@CUP2] as easy as possible.
-This has been done by providing the `cupCupMode` and `cup2CupMode` directives in JFlex.
+One of the design goals of JFlex was to make interfacing with the parser generators CUP [@CUP] and CUP2 [@CUP2] as easy as possible.
+This has been done by providing the `%cup` and `%cup2` directives in JFlex.
 However, each interface has two sides.
 This section concentrates on the CUP side of the story.

 ### CUP2